cloud-ark/caastle/docs/implementation.rst

 3) Local Docker resources:

-   Occassionally, CloudARK uses Docker as the mechanism for invoking native cloud CLI commands.
+   Occasionally, CloudARK uses Docker as the mechanism for invoking native cloud CLI commands.
    Docker containers and Docker images created for this purpose are deleted by CloudARK.
    However, once in a while it will be a good idea to verify this and do cleanup actions given below, if required: